 There are various reasons for this state of affairs.
-First, university metrics are standardised, eliding the differences between institutions, the specific dynamics of their socio-economic and political contexts, and the ways in which such factors shape their performance.
+First, university metrics are standardized, eliding the differences between institutions, the specific dynamics of their socio-economic and political contexts, and the ways in which such factors shape their performance.
 In South Africa, for instance, there are striking contrasts between historically advantaged institutions (HAIs), historically white institutions, such the University of Cape Town, the University of the Witwatersrand, Rhodes University and the University of Stellenbosch, and many of the historically disadvantaged institutions (HDIs), historically black institutions, including the University of Limpopo, the University of Venda and the University of Fort Hare.
-The HAIs, some of which are highly ranked and cater particularly for the educational and economic elite, and the HDIs, which draw most of their students from low-income urban areas and economically deprived rural regions, are still characterised by contrasting status and infrastructure, and very different financial and material resources.
+The HAIs, some of which are highly ranked and cater particularly for the educational and economic elite, and the HDIs, which draw most of their students from low-income urban areas and economically deprived rural regions, are still characterized by contrasting status and infrastructure, and very different financial and material resources.
 Similar imbalances manifest themselves elsewhere.
-In the UK, there are marked distinctions between the Russell Group of universities, centres of status and privilege, which receives two-thirds of the country's research funding, and the vast majority of universities, relegated to subordinate positions in the national institutional hierarchy (Wood, 2018, p.9).
+In the UK, there are marked distinctions between the Russell Group of universities, centres of status and privilege, which receive two-thirds of the country's research funding, and the vast majority of universities, relegated to subordinate positions in the national institutional hierarchy (Wood, 2018, p.9).

 However, when subjected to numbers-based systems of evaluation, such diversity and discrepancies are decontextualized (Merry, 2011, pp.583, 586).
-In consequence, a heterogeneous array of universities in South Africa and worldwide, affluent and economically deprived alike, in metropolises and remote rural areas, with diverse histories, organisational identities and functions are compelled to compete as if they are all on the same level playing field (see, for instance, Ordorika, 2009, p.74; Gladwell, 2011, pp.3–6; Pusser and Marginson, 2013, pp.553–4, 562).
+In consequence, a heterogeneous array of universities in South Africa and worldwide, affluent and economically deprived alike, in metropolises and remote rural areas, with diverse histories, organizational identities and functions, are compelled to compete as if they are all on the same level playing field (see, for instance, Ordorika, 2009, p.74; Gladwell, 2011, pp.3–6; Pusser and Marginson, 2013, pp.553–4, 562).
 Contestation of this kind operates in the interests of wealthy, powerful and prestigious institutions, reinforcing economic and racial disparities.
 This is borne out in South African higher education, as Andrew Nash (2006, p.6) contends.
 Instead of remedying the imbalances imposed by apartheid on higher education, reliance on quantitative methods of appraisal furthers Robert Merton's Matthew effect.
-In the gospel according to Matthew, more is bestowed upon those who have in abundance, while those who are lacking are stripped of what little they have (Merton, 1988, pp.608-9; see also Macdonald and Kam, 2007, p.650).
+In the Gospel according to Matthew, more is bestowed upon those who have in abundance, while those who are lacking are stripped of what little they have (Merton, 1988, pp.608–9; see also Macdonald and Kam, 2007, p.650).
 In South Africa, underperforming universities are inevitably those upon which the burden of the past rests most heavily, historically disadvantaged institutions, attended particularly by black students from economically deprived areas (Wood, 2018, pp.183–4; Maluleke, 2011, p.29).

 Rankings and league tables, which play key roles in the lives of universities, benefit relatively affluent institutions and the educational elite.
-When quantifiable features such as faculty-student ratios, research funding, resources and revenue, student satisfaction, reputation, research productivity, graduate employability and student retention and completion rates are calculated, privileged universities organised to provide proof of performance in these areas score much better than less fortunate institutions (Wood, 2018, p.183; see also Pusser and Marginson, 2013; Shattock, 2018; and Gladwell, 2011).
-Retention and completion rates often tend to reflect privilege (Shattock (2018, p.21).
+When quantifiable features such as faculty–student ratios, research funding, resources and revenue, student satisfaction, reputation, research productivity, graduate employability and student retention and completion rates are calculated, privileged universities organized to provide proof of performance in these areas score much better than less fortunate institutions (Wood, 2018, p.183; see also Pusser and Marginson, 2013; Shattock, 2018; and Gladwell, 2011).
+Retention and completion rates often tend to reflect privilege (Shattock, 2018, p.21).
 For instance, many South African students from economically disadvantaged backgrounds may be ill-equipped for university studies, and thus more liable to drop out than those from families which can afford to provide a good education.